Bayesian inference from gravitational waves in fast-rotating, core-collapse supernovae

 The collection of values form a blurred posterior distribution including an estimate of the errors of the master template.
 We have tried values of $N_{\rm spawn}=1,10,50$ but all produce very similar posterior distributions.
-This is because the number of samples used in the original distribution was already sufficient and increasing its number does not improve the distribution.
 Therefore, in this work we use $N_{\rm spawn}=1$ to not increase the computational cost of the analysis.

-We could use the same arguments as above to try to estimate directly the physical parameters of the system (and their errors) using the relations suggested by \cite{richers2017equation} between $\rho_{\rm c}$ and $f_{\rm peak}$, and between $T/|W|$ and $\Dh$.
+One alternative to this procedure would be to estimate directly the physical parameters of the system (and their errors) using the relations suggested by \cite{richers2017equation} between $\rho_{\rm c}$ and $f_{\rm peak}$, and between $T/|W|$ and $\Dh$.
 In this case we want to infer a set of physical parameters $\Theta_{\rm int, phys}$, so the procedure is identical as the one described above but using $\Theta_{\rm int, phys}$ instead of $\Theta_{\rm int, real}$.
 The detailed analysis can be found in Appendix~\ref{app:errors}.
 In this case we use as a model $H'$ the result of the linear fits of the parameters $\rho_c$ and $T/|W|\sin^2 \theta$ as a function of the master template parameters $f_{\rm peak}$ and $\Dhs$, respectively, which results in: